 What makes us who we are?

-Whilst studying counselling, I did a lot of self reflection and personal growth and development through my own one to one sessions.
+Whilst studying counselling, I did a lot of self reflection, personal growth and development through my own one to one sessions.
 I worked through many difficult and thought provoking processes to enable me to have a deeper understanding of myself, and my personal experiences.
-My counselor offered a safe and non-judgemental space for me to share which helped me to navigate the world of my mind.
-I found the experience to be liberating and useful and that’s when I knew I had chosen the correct profession.
+My counselor offered a safe and non-judgemental space for me to share, which helped me to navigate the world of my mind.
+I found the experience to be liberating and helpful, and that’s when I knew I had chosen the correct profession.
 I couldn’t wait to develop a good relationship with my own clients and help them in the same way.

 During our life, we come across many experiences, thoughts and feelings.
 We store these in our own little cupboard (our mind).
 Some of these might be at the front of our cupboard, whilst others could be hiding beneath many things.
-During our sessions, We can look at those items that might be taking up too much space in your cupboard.
-Much like decluttering your house, sometimes it is necessary to throw things away that may not be useful anymore.
+During our sessions, we can look at those items that might be taking up too much space in your cupboard.
+Much like decluttering and spring cleaning your house, sometimes it is necessary to throw things away that may not be useful anymore.